NavileTech/IniSharp/IniSharpNet/docs/README.md

 # IniSharp

 ## Library for ini configuration file

+**IniSharp** is a lightweight and easy-to-use C# library designed for managing INI configuration files.
+It provides a simple API to perform common operations such as reading values, writing updates, and checking the existence of specific sections, keys, and values within an INI file.
+Whether you're building desktop applications, utilities, or tools that rely on structured configuration files, IniSharp offers a reliable and efficient solution for handling INI-based settings.

+## Features

+- ✅ Read values from specified sections and keys
+- ✍️ Write or update values within an INI file
+- 🔍 Check for the existence of sections or keys
+- ⚙️ Minimal dependencies and easy integration into existing projects

+With **IniSharp**, you can streamline configuration management in your C# applications with clear, readable code and dependable performance.

 IniSharp is a .NET library to manage ini configuration file.
 This repository contains following projects :